fmhy/edit/docs/videopiracyguide.md

 # ► Streaming Sites

-* **Note** - Check our [Site Grading System](https://github.com/fmhy/FMHY/wiki/Stream-Site-Grading) to see scores for each site, and  their respective pros & cons.
+* **Note** - Check our [site grading system](https://github.com/fmhy/FMHY/wiki/Stream-Site-Grading) to see scores for each site, and  their respective pros & cons.

 ***